lalabe8779/asian-room-massage/content/collections/services/4-hands-massage.md

     content:
       -
         type: text
-        text: 'The four-hand massage consists of  twoIn Room Massage Las Vegas massage therapists performing a synchronized technical work simultaneously, on the right and left side.
+        text: 'The four-hand massage consists of two In Room Massage Las Vegas massage therapists performing a synchronized technical work simultaneously, on the right and left side.
 With double relaxation because it works on both sides of the brain.'
   -
     type: paragraph
     content: